 From Puebla you can take a bus to Oaxaca, the price is about 300 pesos and it takes 4 hours or so.

-Oaxaca City is one of my favorite ones since it has the perfect mixture of colonial and indigenous feeling.
-On your first day I suggest you to visit the ruins of Monte Alban, the greatest masterpiece of the Zapotecan Culture.
+Oaxaca City is one of my favorite ones since it has the perfect mixture of colonial and indigenous feelings.
+On your first day, I suggest you visit the ruins of Monte Alban, the greatest masterpiece of the Zapotecan Culture.

-You’ll totally feel relaxed by the lack of mass tourism, the only tour group you’ll encounter will be of Mexican kids on a school trip.
+You’ll feel relaxed by the lack of mass tourism, the only tour group you’ll encounter will be Mexican kids on a school trip.

 Take some time to explore the city (check out the Best Things to do in Oaxaca here) and remember to pay a visit to the Museum of Santo Domingo to see some of the jewels found at Monte Alban.

-During your second day you could take a trip to the amazing ruins of Mitla and the petrified waterfalls of Hierve El Agua, just remember to come back before it’s dark because you have a lengthy ride ahead of you…
+During your second day you could take a trip to the amazing ruins of Mitla and the petrified waterfalls of Hierve El Agua, just remember to come back before it’s dark because you have a long ride ahead of you.

 Day 8 & 9: Palenque

-Once you arrive to Palenque you’ll probably be crushed so you better check-in at your hotel and get some rest before exploring the amazing Mayan Ruins of Palenque.
+Once you arrive in Palenque you’ll probably be crushed so you better check in at your hotel and get some rest before exploring the amazing Mayan Ruins of Palenque.

 What I did was to visit the ruins and the museum in the late afternoon and then come back the next day in the early morning to further explore them, leaving some time to visit the waterfalls at Mishol-Ha and Agua Azul.

-Once your second day is over, I definitely suggest you to take some sleeping pills because you still have another long journey to take.
+Once your second day is over, I suggest you take some sleeping pills because you still have another long journey to take.